Walks of Northern England

 Blanchland, Pennypie, Baybridge and River Derwent 3.4 Explore an elegant Northumberland village set in wild moorland.

-Elsdon and the Mote Hills 3.4 A village on the Scottish borders, with a violent past.
+Elsdon and the Mote Hills 3.4 Around a village on the Scottish borders with a violent past.

 Slaidburn, Easington and the Forest of Bowland 3.5 Strolling in a forest of royal hunts and a million oaks.